 Avis Budget Group to Announce Fourth Quarter 2022 Results on February 13th

-/EIN News/ -- PARSIPPANY, N.J., Jan.
-06, 2023 (GLOBE NEWSWIRE) -- Avis Budget Group, Inc. (NASDAQ: CAR) announced today that it plans to report its fourth quarter 2022 results after the market close on Monday, February 13th, 2023, and to host a conference call for institutional investors to discuss these results on Tuesday, February 14th, 2023 at 8:30 a.m.
+PARSIPPANY, N.J., Jan.
+06, 2023 (GLOBE NEWSWIRE) -- Avis Budget Group, Inc. CAR announced today that it plans to report its fourth quarter 2022 results after the market close on Monday, February 13th, 2023, and to host a conference call for institutional investors to discuss these results on Tuesday, February 14th, 2023 at 8:30 a.m.
 Eastern time.

 Investors may access the call at ir.avisbudgetgroup.com, or by dialing (877)-407-2991.
 Investors are encouraged to dial in approximately 10 minutes prior to the call.
 A web replay will be available at ir.avisbudgetgroup.com following the call.
 A telephone replay will be available from 11:00 a.m.
 Eastern time on February 14th, 2023, until 10:00 p.m. on Feb 28th at (877)-660-6853 using conference code 13735409.